MSI17819/Football_projects/README.md

 Contains the data used in my works from various providers.
 Data available for free and under an open licence.

 ### Code
+Contains files with source code.

+### Viz
-Contains file with code source.
+Contains files with visualisations.

 ## Technology stack